Why do we make introductions?

 Even if we don’t invest, with a few exceptions, founders have told us that our introduction process is helpful.

 Who is going to see the introduction?

-A link to your post will be shared in our bi-weekly newsletter, which goes out to our network members.
+A link to your post will be shared in our update to the Urban Us Network.
 Members who want to read or comment on your post will be required to log into the Urban .Us website.
-We will alert you if there are any comments to your post that address you or that you could best respond to.
-You have the option of not responding to any comments, and you can request that commenting be disabled for your post.
+We’ll alert you if there are any comments on your post or on Slack.

 We are happy to answer any more questions that you have about our process before and at any stage of the process.
 We look forward to learning more about your company and potentially working together.